aws-samples/non-profit-blockchain/ngo-fabric/README.md

 export ENDPOINT=https://taiga-beta.us-east-1.amazonaws.com
 export REGION=us-east-1
 export NETWORKID=<the network ID you created in Step1, from the AWS Managed Blockchain Console>
+export NETWORKNAME=<the name you gave the network>
 ```

-Make sure the VPC endpoint has been populated:
+Make sure the VPC endpoint has been populated and exported:

 ```
-export VPCENDPOINTSERVICENAME=$(aws managedblockchain get-network --endpoint-url $ENDPOINT --region $REGION --network-id $NETWORKID --query 'Network.VpcEndpointServiceName' --output text)
+export VPCENDPOINTSERVICENAME=$(aws managedblockchain get-network --endpoint-url $ENDPOINT --region $REGION --network-id $NETWORKID --query 'Network.VpcEndpointServiceName' --output text) echo $VPCENDPOINTSERVICENAME
 ```

 If the VPC endpoint is populated with a value, go ahead and run this script.
 This will create the